The Academy of Medical Sciences runs three-month funded internship schemes for PhD students in policy and careers at our offices in central London.

 Interns carry out a range of activities during their time with the Academy.
-Please see case studies from recent interns, Hannah Julienne and Elly Tyler, for examples.
-Two of our 2014 interns also produced ten top tips for policy interns; and one of our 2013 Wellcome interns was interviewed by Research Fortnight about her experience.
+Please see our internship case studies for some examples, and our ten top tips for policy interns article, written by two former interns.

 MRC internship scheme

 The MRC scheme is now closed for 2018 applicants, the next round will be held in autumn 2019.

 The Wellcome internship scheme is now closed for 2019 applicants.
 The next round will be held in spring 2020.
 Please contact Dr Sarah Ritchie at Sarah.Ritchie@acmedsci.ac.uk with any queries.